yadrit/mobiquity_test/README.md

   Voila!
 Test should run and pass.

+# important info

-# if for some reason you see that tests can't be run, ask me.
+if for some reason you see that tests can't be run, ask me.
 I also include the screencast of how I run them on my machine (please check mobiquity_test.swf file)